molgenis/molgenis/docs/user_documentation/guide-upload.md

 * Attribute: An attribute describes the charcteristics of a data item in an entity, Like a column in a database

 # Permissions
-User need the following permissions to us the upload plugin:
+User need the following permissions to use the upload plugin:

 * WRITE on sys_md_EntityType, sys_md_Attribute
 * WRITE on sys_md_Tag and sys_md_Package if those are uploaded